 Speed is the thing that most gamers should be most preoccupied with.
 If you are playing just about any game then speed will give you a competitive edge.
 Any game.
 Literally every game is played better at a refresh rate higher than 144Hz.
 And with a TN panel we are now able to push even 240 Hz.
 Which is a massive boost in how quickly you can react and how quickly you see things happen.
 It can make the difference between life and death.

 IPS panels are still playing catch up in terms of their refresh rates for how cheap they are.
 If you are a gamer on a budget then you should look at getting a TN panel with 144Hz refresh rate.

-The colour gamut on TN panels is, on average, worse than IPS panels.
+The color game output on TN panels is, on average, worse than IPS panels.
 For most users that difference isn’t that noticeable unless you are looking from anywhere besides in front.
 If you are planning on using more than 1 monitor, or if you are planning on gaming with friends then you should be looking at IPS panels exclusively.
 Other thing to keep in mind is that if you are getting a screen larger than 27” you should get an IPS panel.

 Because the screen is so large, the colour discolouration is noticeable when looking at the edges of the screen.
 On widescreens, when using peripheral vision the screen experiences a slight disfiguration.
 The colours gets all weird.

 The new kid on the block, IPS panels are sweeping the monitor market and slowly edging out TN panels in their own space.
 It will take another couple years before TN panels are completely displaced; but the process is well underway with IPS panels finally breaking the 144Hz barrier and getting cheaper.
 As soon as IPS panels get cheap enough they will completely replace TN panels on the market.
 They have better colours and better viewing angles and as soon as the pros of the TN panels get replaced there will be no reason to get a TN panel.